Diversity & Equal OpportunitiesTuesday, 4 August 2015

 Our commitment to diversity starts with the Managing Partner and Senior Partner who are both members of our diversity committee.
 Siân Keall is the partner responsible for promoting diversity and inclusion.

 We are founding signatories of the Law Society´s Diversity and Inclusion Charter and are, amongst other things, developing good diversity practice by collecting and sharing with other signatories examples of practical activities that contribute to progress in this area.
-Further information can be found at:
+Further information can be found at The Law Society.

 We are proud to be members of Stonewall's Diversity Champions Programme and have an active LGBT group which amongst other activities, regularly participates in InterLaw events.

 We are committed to PRIME, an organisation that promotes work experience programmes for children from less privileged backgrounds.
 We held our PRIME work experience programme in October 2014.